kctezcan/sampling/README.md

 ### Trained models and results
 This repo contains only the contents of the "./sampling/" folder, the rest can be downloaded or generated:
-1. The trained models including the parameters of the empirical latent distribution can be downloaded at https://polybox.ethz.ch/index.php/s/KtqM19ttB40hX8R (around 650 MB).
+1. The trained models including the parameters of the empirical latent distribution can be downloaded at https://polybox.ethz.ch/index.php/s/KtqM19ttB40hX8R (around 650 MB) and should be placed into a folder as shown above.
 2. The results of the example images can be downloaded at (coming soon... ).